AmericanPhilosophicalSociety/aspace-wb-scripts/README.md

 For fuller explanation of the Workbench fields, see the [APS Digital Library Metadata Guidelines](https://americanphilosophicalsociety.github.io/APS_digitization/metadata/).

-THIS BRANCH IS AN ALPHA VERSION, NOT FULLY TESTED.

 # Installation

 (to be written!
 In short: